How do I use an SD card with my Galaxy device?

 Once you have an SD card installed in your device, freeing up space is easy.
 All you have to do is move some files across, giving you extra space in the internal storage of your device.

-Please note: not all apps support SD card use.
+Please note: Not all apps support SD card use.
 If you are unable to follow the steps below, the app you are trying to use may not be compatible.
-Some apps that can move to SD cards leave some data in your internal storage.
+Some apps that can be moved to an SD card leave some data in your internal storage.
 This is not an error.
-If data has been left on your internal storage, then it is needed for the app to function correctly
+If data has been left on your internal storage, then it is needed for the app to function correctly.

 Your contacts don’t take up much room on your device and shouldn't be moved to free up storage space.
 Moving contacts to an SD card allows you to quickly move your address book to another device or create a backup for emergencies.